 - Call 1-800-ALLIANT from a remote location – do not return until we confirm it is safe.

-- If you hear blowing gas, which is a more serious issue, evacuate to a remote location and call 911.
+- If you hear blowing gas, which is an even more serious issue, evacuate to a remote location and call 911.

 - Don’t try to find, repair or extinguish a burning leak.